acerorg/coding-challenge-devops/README.md

 This coding challenge is designed to assess the following
 * How do you respond to feedback
 * Understanding scope and constraints
-* Understanding the business drivers and end user needs
-* Designing and Modelling
-* Technical communication, both giving and receiving feedback
-* Problem Solving
 * Quality of code
 * Design and Best practices
 * Maintainability and Extensibility of the code